-The principal activity of Beacon Energy plc during the year was the acquisition of upstream oil & gas assets.
-Following the completion of the acquisition of Rhein Petroleum GmbH in April 2023, the Group held largely operating interests in a full cycle portfolio of upstream assets onshore Germany.
-Further details on the activities of the Group are provided in the Review of Operations.
+The principal activity of Beacon Energy plc is the acquisition of upstream oil & gas assets.
+Following the completion of the acquisition of Rhein Petroleum GmbH ("Rhein Petroleum") in April 2023, the Group held largely operating interests in a full cycle portfolio of upstream assets onshore Germany.
+As a result of disappointing production rates achieved at the SCHB-2 well, the Company took the decision to place Rhein Petroleum into a formal process with its creditors (akin to US Chapter 11 bankruptcy protection) in July 2024.
+In January 2025, the Company was informed by Rhein Petroleum's creditor representative that it had completed a transaction to sell certain assets of Rhein Petroleum to a third party and therefore the process to liquidate Rhein Petroleum would commence.
+Further details on the activities of the Group are provided in the Chairman's Letter.